lab1092/blender-manual_ja/manual/3d_interaction/transform_control/precision.rst

 Rotation transformations
 ------------------------

-Holding :kbd:`ctrl` will cause rotations of 5 degrees.
+Holding :kbd:`Ctrl` will cause rotations of 5 degrees.

 Scale transformations
 ---------------------

-Holding :kbd:`ctrl` will cause size changes in increments of 0.1 BU.
+Holding :kbd:`Ctrl` will cause size changes in increments of 0.1 BU.

 .. note:: Snapping modes

-   Note that if you have a :doc:`Snap Element </3d_interaction/transform_control/snap#snap_element>` option enabled, holding :kbd:`ctrl` will cause the selection to snap to the nearest element.
+   Note that if you have a :doc:`Snap Element </3d_interaction/transform_control/snap#snap_element>` option enabled, holding :kbd:`Ctrl` will cause the selection to snap to the nearest element.

    :doc:`Read more about Snapping » </3d_interaction/transform_control/snap>`